Beautiful Puglia – A Road Trip Itinerary

 We found the Trulli site a little Disneyesque and much preferred the rural Trulli houses found in the Murge dei Trulli; they somehow seemed to sit better in the natural surroundings.

-A Note about Olive Trees
+Puglia’s Olive Trees

 As you roadtrip Puglia, admiring the beautiful scenery and perfectly laid out vineyards and olive groves, spare a thought for the farmers, families and communities which are being decimated by a disease that is currently rampant in Salento and killing olive trees in their millions.